Frequently Asked Questions

 How do I contact the Advisory Committee on Socially Responsible Investing and/or submit an issue for the committee to consider?

-At the request of the Trustees, the committee will consider the question of whether or not the University should establish a permanent policy to divest holdings it might have in companies that manufacture firearms for the civilian market in the United States, and to avoid any such investments in the future.
+At the request of the Trustees, the committee considered the question of whether or not the University should establish a permanent policy to divest holdings it might have in companies that manufacture firearms for the civilian market in the United States, and to avoid any such investments in the future.
 View information on this issue.

 Why was this issue selected?

 In February 2013, the Trustees formed a Working Group on Investment in Civilian Gun Manufacturers to consider the question of whether or not divestment might be an appropriate action.
 At that time, the Trustees were also creating the Advisory Committee on Socially Responsible Investing (ACSRI).
 The Working Group chose to refer the question to the ACSRI, once it was formed, to review the issue and offer a policy recommendation.
-In the interim, and based on the Working Group’s recommendation, the Trustees directed that the University should make no new direct investments through its endowment in manufacturers of firearms for the civilian market.

 What is an endowment?